Societal issues: What does this mean?

 Major trends that have consequences

 The world is becoming increasingly interconnected, digitalized and fast-paced – in other words, more complex.
 Society is changing, worldwide and in individual countries.
-Climate change, globalization and digitalization are having a tangible impact.
+Climate change, globalization, pandemic and digitalization are having a tangible impact.
 To avoid taking inefficient or even counterproductive measures, it is helpful to think about these issues from an interdisciplinary perspective.

 The above-mentioned fundamental changes, and others, are giving rise to new economic centers and new occupations, as well as new kinds of potential.
 These trends threaten to undermine equality of opportunity and widen social divides.
 They are affecting how we live and work together, the economy and the political sphere – indeed, all of society.